 - Be SUPER deliberate with spacing.
 I am.

-- Always ask to be connected to specific person
+- Always ask to be connected to a specific person

-- State the ask and reason for the ask
+- State the ask and the reason for the ask

 Seriously, I am not kidding.
 I totally do this all day long.
 Why?
 Because it saves a ton of time and people know that I love and respect them.
 They know I am not being rude, instead I am saving everyone a lot of time opening emails – no one likes to do that!

 While this is not rude, it demonstrates laziness and lack of judgement on my part.
 Why?
 Because I didn’t even bother to do my homework to figure out who the right person is.
 I am pushing the work onto my contact; I am not doing my job.
 This is bad.

 Another thing to keep in mind when connecting people is double opt-in.
 Just because you asked for an intro, it does not mean that the person you are trying to reach is open to it.
 Fred Wilson wrote a blog post about Double Opt-in.
 The only thing I would add is that at times, you can do a direct intro if you think both people will benefit or if they are both part of the same network / peer group.
 In general, double opt-in is the etiquette and rightly so – it gives the opportunity to say ‘no’ in a way that’s genuine and respectful of everyone’s time.